Textile and Garment Recycling Facts and Figures

 Interesting Facts About Textile and Garment Recycling

-- More than 15 million tons of used textile waste is generated each year in the United States, and the amount has doubled over the last 20 years.
-In 2014, over 16 million tons of textile waste was generated, according to the Environmental Protection Agency.
+More than 15 million tons of used textile waste is generated each year in the United States, and the amount has doubled over the last 20 years.
+In 2014, 16.2 million tons of textile waste was generated, according to the Environmental Protection Agency.
 Of this amount, 2.62 million tons were recycled, 3.14 million tons were combusted for energy recovery, and 10.46 million tons were sent to the landfill.
-An average American throws away approximately 80 pounds of used clothing per person per year.
-On average, nationally, it costs cities $45 per ton to dispose of old clothing.
-Synthetic clothing may take hundreds of years to decompose.
+For 2019, the national Municipal Solid Waste (MSW) landfill tip fee average was $55.36/ton.
+Synthetic clothing may take between 20 to 200 years to decompose.

-- Consumers are regarded as the main culprit for throwing away their used clothing, as only 15 percent of consumer-used clothing is recycled, whereas more than 75 percent of pre-use clothing is recycled by the manufacturers.
+Consumers are regarded as the main culprit for throwing away their used clothing, as only 15% of consumer-used clothing is recycled, whereas more than 75% of pre-use clothing is recycled by the manufacturers.

-- The average person buys 60 percent more items of clothing every year and keeps them for about half as long as 15 years ago, generating a huge amount of waste.
+The average person buys 60% more items of clothing every year and keeps them for about half as long as 15 years ago, generating a huge amount of waste.

-- The average lifetime of a piece of clothing is approximately 3 years.
+The average total life span of a piece of clothing is 5.4 years.

-- The annual environmental impact of a household’s clothing is equivalent to the water needed to fill 1,000 bathtubs and the carbon emissions from driving an average modern car for 6,000 miles
+The annual environmental impact of a household’s clothing is equivalent to the water needed to fill 1,000 bathtubs and the carbon emissions from driving an average modern car for 6,000 miles.
+If the average life of clothing was extended by just three months, it would reduce their carbon and water footprints, as well as waste generation, by five to 10%.

-All these facts indicate the textile recycling industry in the United States has great potential to expand, given that 85 percent of used textiles still go to national landfills.
+All these facts indicate the textile recycling industry in the United States has great potential to expand, given that 84.8% of used textiles went to national landfills and 15.2% were recycled in 2017.
 The next steps involve increased initiatives to promote recycling, as well as harmonization of collection efforts.